 1. Temperature

 Extreme cold can reduce a battery’s ability to deliver power by up to 40%.
-Conversely, high temperatures can cause overcharging and damage.
+On the other hand, damage and overcharging may result from high temperatures.

 2. Battery Age